-P = park
+P = park positionR = reverse gearN = neutral positionD = drive position

-R = reverse

-N = neutral

-D = drive

 The selector lever can only be moved out of P or N when the ignition is on and the foot brake is depressed (Selector lever lock).
-To engage P or R, push button on selector lever.
+To engage P or R, press the release button on the selector lever.